 - Other: 0.67%

-How Fault is Proven in a Distracted Driving Accident Claim
+How do you Prove Fault in a Distracted Driving Accident Case?

 Every driver has an obligation to drive safely and reasonably.
 Therefore, when a driver neglects this duty and causes a car accident, anyone injured has a legal right to pursue compensation.